-Porcelain dental veneers are thin sheets of porcelain that are used to conceal flaws in the teeth and improve their overall appearance.
+Porcelain dental veneers are thin sheets of porcelain that are used to conceal flaws in the teeth and change their overall appearance.
 Your teeth's shape, size, length, and colour can all be altered.
-Patients with discoloured, broken, chipped, or gapped teeth may find that treatment improves their confidence in their smiles.
+Patients with discoloured, broken, chipped, or gapped teeth may find that treatment can make a difference in the confidence in their smiles.

-Even though porcelain veneers are extremely durable, you must ensure that they are properly cared for if you want them to last a long time.
+Even though porcelain veneers are extremely durable, you must properly care for them if you want them to last a long time.
 If properly maintained, they have the potential to last 10-15 years or even longer.
 Here are a few pointers to help you care for and maintain your porcelain veneers properly.

 How to Take Care of Your Veneers

 If you want your veneers to last, you must take proper care of them.
 While it's always a good idea to be extra cautious about certain things, your veneers don't require any special attention.
 Taking care of your veneers is quite simple if you follow these guidelines.

 If you already have a solid dental hygiene routine, you probably won’t need to change it to care for your veneers.
 You just need to brush, flush, and rinse:

 - Brush - Use a non-abrasive toothpaste and either a manual or electric toothbrush to brush your teeth at least twice a day; ideally, you should brush after every meal.